Northern Strand & Lynn Rail Trails, MA

 Though there's not much sightseeing within the suburbia and light commercial development around the towns of Everett and Malden, there are numerous parks and playgrounds to explore on the route.
 Next to the trail are many community gardens; and the sweet smells emanating from the bakery in downtown Malden reminded me of my youth growing up next to a chocolate factory.

-Northern Strand & Lynn Community Path 4★
+RED Square 4★ Northern Strand & Lynn Community Path 11.0 miles each way, easy, low gradient

 Views improve as we progress North and Eastward on this former Boston & Maine Saugus Branch Railroad, past the Seaplane Basin and the expansive salt marshes of Rumney Marsh Reservation.
-After continuting through the town of Saugus the sightlines open up again onto more salt marshes.
+After continuing through the town of Saugus the sightlines open up again onto more salt marshes.
 Birdwatchers join the ranks of the trail users here, taking advantage of the observation platforms and bench seating for their ornithophile observations.

-Recent investments in the Lynn Community Path are very apparent, and begin with the shiny new steel truss bridge that spans the Saugus River as it weaves its was through the marshland.
+Recent investments in the Lynn Community Path are very apparent, and begin with the shiny new steel truss bridge that spans the Saugus River as it weaves its way through the marshland.
 What was once a narrow dirt trail is now a smooth asphalt path leading in the direction of downtown Lynn, where you'll find a new linear playground complete with a zipline which appeared to be very popular.
 The trail ends abruptly at the disused Bennett Street bridge, shortly before the old railroad alignment returns to the active commuter rail lines.

-Zipcode themed bike rack, and an over-optimistic trail map.
+Zip-code themed bike rack, and an over-optimistic trail map.

 Thoughtfully designed road crossings make trail users feel welcome.